 If you used to have a monthly appointment, maybe you’ve realized you can get by alright going every other month.
 Now, you’ve saved 50% on your lovely locks.

 I used to cut my own hair with clippers every four to six weeks, mainly because it became uncomfortable under an O.R. skull cap if it grew out any longer.
-Now that I don’t wear those, I’ve just been letting my hair grow out, but I’m not looking too Gladwellian just yet.
-My last haircut was five months ago in December of 2019.
-It cost me 100 pesos ($5 USD) plus tip.
+Now that I don’t wear those, I’ve just been letting my hair grow out more often.
+I went six-plus months without a trim during lockdown life.

 I have no doubt you’re saving money on hair care now, and you can probably carry some of those savings forward in perpetuity.